Paul Fix: Television

 Fix played the hardy pioneer James Briton "Brit" Bailey in the 1969 episode "Here Stands Bailey" of Death Valley Days.

 Personal life and death

+In 1922 Fix married Frances Harvey, and the couple had one daughter.
+They divorced in 1945.
+He married his second wife, Beverly Pratt, on August 20, 1949.
+She died on November 13, 1979.

-His daughter Marilyn married actor Harry Carey Jr., in 1944, and they had four children of their own.
+His daughter Marilyn married actor Harry Carey Jr., in 1944, and they had four children.

 Fix died of kidney failure in Los Angeles at the age of 82.
+He is buried beside his second wife at Woodlawn Cemetery, Santa Monica.